flux-framework/rfc/spec_27.rst

    {"mode":"limited","limit":42}

-The response payload SHALL be empty.
+The response payload is a JSON object with the following REQUIRED keys:

+count
+  (integer) current queue depth

 After responding to the ``job-manager.sched-ready`` request, the job manager MAY immediately begin sending ``sched.alloc`` and ``sched.free`` requests.